 6- Using a public Proxy Server

-There are many free proxy servers out in the Web.
-Note that in order to use these you have to change internet connection settings in Internet Explorer or whatever browser you use.
+There are many free proxy servers out on the Web.
+Note that to use these you have to change internet connection settings in Internet Explorer or whatever browser you use.
 To get free proxy click Here.

 a.
 Proxy Surfing – Firefox